 And ye have respect to him that weareth the gay clothing, and say unto him, Sit thou here in a good place; and say to the poor, Stand thou there, or sit here under my footstool:

-you may look upon
+you might look upon

 If a brother or sister be naked, and destitute of daily food,

 Can the fig tree, my brethren, bear olive berries? either a vine, figs? so [can] no fountain both yield salt water and fresh.

 Do ye think that the scripture saith in vain, The spirit that dwelleth in us lusteth to envy?

 For that ye [ought] to say, If the Lord will, we shall live, and do this, or that.

 Searching what, or what manner of time the Spirit of Christ which was in them did signify, when it testified beforehand the sufferings of Christ, and the glory that should follow.

 Forasmuch as ye know that ye were not redeemed with corruptible things, [as] silver and gold, from your vain conversation [received] by tradition from your fathers;